simonberner/githubfollowme/README.md

 - I know that you know that one: Learning, Learning, Learning is key
 - Premature Optimization: show in your commit history, that you are not striving right from the beginning to write the most clean, perfect, refactored code too soon before you even have your functionalities working.
+- Knowing what is going on in the code you write, is key.

 ## Screens 📺
 ![Search](gfm-white.png)